mqo00/mqo00.github.io/_portfolio/6-water-me.md

 lang: [en, zh]
 ---

-In my sophomore fall *(2019)*, I took the 3-unit mini class [24-104 *Maker Series: Intro to Modern Making*][24104], in which we learned some introductory techniques for 3D printing, laser cutting/engraving, technical drawing & part modeling using SolidWorks and CAD, and Arduino electronics.
+In my sophomore fall *(2019)*, I took the 3-unit mini-class [24-104 *Maker Series: Intro to Modern Making*][24104], in which we learned some introductory techniques for 3D printing, laser cutting/engraving, technical drawing & part modeling using SolidWorks and CAD, and Arduino electronics.

 <!--more-->